500 Egg Incubator Vs 1000 Egg Incubator: How to Choose?

 Scope of application and main differences

-A 1000 egg incubator and larger incubators are more suitable for medium-scale commercial farms, which perform batches of incubation, continuous operation.
+A 1000 egg incubator and larger incubators are more suitable for medium-scale commercial farms, which perform batches of incubation and continuous operation.
 It meets the requirements of relatively high output compared to the 500 egg incubator.
+Its core features are

 Costs and risks comparison

-A large egg incubator naturally costs more than a small egg incubator, because of its larger volume, strict environment requirements.
+A large egg incubator naturally costs more than a small egg incubator because of its larger volume and incubator requirements.
 The 1000 egg incubator definitely is more expensive than a 500 egg incubator.

 Although a 500 egg incubator is not as small as a 100 or 200 capacity egg incubator, it still takes relatively low investment, less space, and lower operation risks of failures.

-If a farmer buys a 500 egg incubator but expects the productivity of a 1000 egg incubator, He must be so frustrated.
-On the contrary, to use a 1000 egg incubator for a small amount of eggs - a waste of money and resources.
+If a farmer buys a 500 egg incubator but expects the productivity of a 1000 egg incubator, he must be frustrated.
+On the contrary, to use a 1000 egg incubator for a small number of eggs is a waste of money and resources.

 Operation efficiency and output comparison